-No specific legislation is devoted to wrongful dismissal: it is a branch of the law of contract which emanates from what is known as the 'common' law.
-Guidance on wrongful dismissal is based on contractual concepts and any changes stem in the main, from case law.
+No specific legislation is devoted to wrongful dismissal.
+It is a branch of the law of contract derived from what is known as the ‘common law.’
+Guidance on wrongful dismissal is based on contractual concepts, and generally speaking changes stem from case law.

 Some legislation does have an impact on wrongful dismissal claims.
 For example, the Employment Rights Act 1996 affects the length of an appropriate notice period and may therefore affect damages for wrongful dismissal.